markgu713/sqlalchemy-challenge/README.md

 Design a Flask API based on the queries that you have just developed.
 Use Flask to create your routes.

-Routes
+Routes:

 "/"
 - Home page.
 - List all routes that are available.

 "/api/v1.0/precipitation"
-Convert the query results to a dictionary using date as the key and prcp as the value.
+- Convert the query results to a dictionary using date as the key and prcp as the value.
-Return the JSON representation of your dictionary.
+- Return the JSON representation of your dictionary.

 "/api/v1.0/stations"
-Return a JSON list of stations from the dataset.
+- Return a JSON list of stations from the dataset.

 "/api/v1.0/tobs"
-Query the dates and temperature observations of the most active station for the last year of data.
+- Query the dates and temperature observations of the most active station for the last year of data.
-Return a JSON list of temperature observations (TOBS) for the previous year.
+- Return a JSON list of temperature observations (TOBS) for the previous year.

 "/api/v1.0/<start> and /api/v1.0/<start>/<end>"
-Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+- Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.